 Purpose and Rationale: This description of what is discoverable more closely tracks the rule in civil litigation and should help the commission and parties obtain useful information.
-Rather than have various powers spread throughout the regulations, subsection (c) was expanded to be more comprehensive allowing a reader to better understand the authority of the chair to manage proceedings.
-In other areas of the regs these procedural powers have been deleted as duplicative given the more comprehensive scope of new section 1203.
+Rather than have various powers spread throughout the regulations, subsection (c) was expanded to be more comprehensive allowing a reader to better understand the authority of the chair or presiding member to manage proceedings.
+In other areas of the regulations these procedural powers have been deleted as duplicative given the more comprehensive scope of new section 1203.
+The language changes do not provide any new authority to the chair or presiding member but simple consolidate existing authority in one provision.

-Necessity: Overall the language is not a substantial change but an effort to consolidate existing language and authority relating to the ability of the chair to manage a proceeding.
-Therefore, impacts to parties would be minimal.
+Necessity: Overall the language is not a substantial change but an effort to consolidate existing language and authority relating to the ability of the chair or presiding member to manage a proceeding.